Meenah001/RICHY-Company-sales-analysis/README.md

 ---

 # DATA ANALYSIS
-The analysis of the data was done using simple visuals in Excel
+The analysis of the data was done in excel using some excel functions e.g COUNNTA, SUMIF, XLOOKUP, MAX, MIN etc, Pivot table and charts were also used.